Contents

 1test_prompt = """

-2Write a PyTest test suite for a factorial function `solve(n: int)`.
-Cover:
+2Write a PyTest test suite that imports and tests the factorial function `solve(n: int)` from factorial.py.

 2. Generate the test with LangChain + OpenAI